 A safari in Botswana from anywhere in Kasane

-5. See the Okavango Delta from the sky
+5. See the Okavango Delta in Botswana from the sky

 For the ultimate scenic experience and seeing the Okavango Delta from a bird’s eye view, this is it!
 An experience that gives you the opportunity to see all the incredible wildlife in a way that would never be possible from the ground.
 It’s the only way to see how majestic the whole area really is.
 During this unique experience in Botswana were able to see so many animals, buffalos, hippos, herds of elephants wandering through the Okavango Delta.
 Super cool!